 Selected students register in KSI 399, an advanced undergraduate student research seminar, during the fall semester and participate in monthly workshop meetings during the spring semester in preparation for the presentation of their work at the annual USC-Michigan Korean Studies Undergraduate Exchange Conference.

-Join the USC Korean Studies Institute as we celebrate the achievements of this year’s KSI Undergraduate Research Fellows.
-In addition to taking a look at the past year and the accomplishments of our fellows, we will also be honoring the seniors of this year’s cohort as they go on to achieve even greater things.
-Refreshments will be provided.
+Every spring, the USC Korean Studies Institute celebrates the achievements of KSI Undergraduate Fellows.
+In addition to taking a look at the past year and the accomplishments of our fellows, we also honor the seniors of the year’s cohort as they go on to achieve even greater things.
+Refreshments are provided.

-KSI provides a summer study abroad grant to students enrolled in EASC 360: Global East Asia (GEA) and traveling to South Korea.
+KSI provides a summer study abroad grant to students enrolled in EASC 360: Global East Asia (GEA) for South Korea.
 This Maymester program, offered by the East Asian Studies Center and USC Dornsife, is a four week upper-division research course with a study abroad component.
 The intensive program gives students the opportunity to travel and conduct research in one of East Asian countries.
 Students from all majors, schools and language backgrounds are eligible to apply.
 The grant amount can vary depending on the actual travel cost.
+The Global East Asia South Korea Program will launch for summer of 2027.